 |Melania edgariana |

 Now the main theme of our September post was this.
 In the Cumberland River drainages of Middle Tennessee and Kentucky, populations of Pleurocera simplex inhabit larger rivers than they do in the Tennessee River drainages further east.
 And correlated with this range extension, they bear shells that are larger, broader, and heavier than the P. simplex populations of East Tennessee drainages.
-The middle Tennessee populations are so different from populations of East Tennessee that they have traditionally been identified by a different specific nomen, ebenum (Lea, 1841), and in some cases even a different genus, Lithasia.
+The middle Tennessee populations are so different from populations of East Tennessee that they have traditionally been identified by a different specific nomen, ebenum (Lea, 1841), and perhaps in at least one case even mistaken for a different genus, Lithasia.

 Might the range of P. troostiana also extend through the Cumberland drainages of Middle Tennessee into Kentucky as well?
-Perhaps shifting shell morphology in parallel with P. simplex, demonstrating similar levels of CPP?
+Perhaps extending into larger rivers, shifting shell morphology in parallel with P. simplex, becoming more robust, demonstrating similar levels of CPP?

 Yes.
 In 1841 Isaac Lea published a brief, Latinate description of “Melania edgariana,” with full description and figure in 1843, sent to him from “Cany Fork, Tenn.” by Mr. S. M. Edgar .
 This must be a misspelling of Caney Fork, the tributary of the Cumberland River from which we extracted the Pleurocera simplex populations we studied in September.
 Lea described the shell of edgariana as “spire elevated,” and enthused “it is remarkable for being folded and transversely striate on all the whorls.”